What Ueki Shikaichi, who went overseas at the age of 25 to become a professional skier, wants to say now

 When he was in Whistler, he mostly lived among a large Japanese community.
 When he skated or hung out with others, it was usually with Japanese people, but since coming to Golden, he has started to skate and hang out more with local Canadian buddies.
 This is another aspect of how his life has changed since he moved

-The two sprint to loosen up their stiff bodies during a long road trip.
-Photo/ Tempei Takeuchi
+Two people sprinting to loosen up their stiff bodies during a long road trip.
+Photo/Tempei Takeuchi

 While living this lifestyle, Ueki Rikuichi dreams of becoming an international rider.
 Currently, he is focusing on his riding activities, so it is difficult for him to find the time, but he hopes to find an opportunity in the future to pass on the experience he has cultivated to the next generation